Lassen County Uber Accident Lawyers

 During this period, Uber received 153 reports of motor vehicle fatalities, equating to 0.87 per 100 million vehicle miles traveled (VMT).
 This marked a 40% increase from 0.62 VMT (2019 to 2020) and 50% from 0.58 VMT (2017 to 2018).
 Pedestrians, occupants of other vehicles, and other parties represented 55% of Uber-related traffic fatalities.

 Furthermore, Uber’s data provides only a small part of the whole picture.
 It doesn’t account for incidents resulting in non-fatal injuries, which can still have significant consequences for victims and their families.
 Serious injuries can derail lives because of the possibility of bankruptcy and long-term disability.
-Even minor injuries can cause financial hardship for those living paycheck to paycheck, which accounts for 66.2% of Americans.
+Even minor injuries can cause financial hardship for those living paycheck to paycheck.

 Frequently Asked Questions (FAQs) About Uber Accidents